Thanh-0dev/propeez/README.md

 ## About The Project

 Propeez is a web application that helps cities manage incidents more efficiently.
 Users can report incidents, which are then stored in a database and managed by the municipal government through a back office dashboard.
-The application also features an interactive map with geolocation, and a REST API for integration with other systems.
+The application also features an interactive map with geolocation, and a node API for integration with other systems.

 ![image](https://user-images.githubusercontent.com/71853052/219608413-a750fe23-1fbf-4fb8-9745-62e444a7f779.png)